JeppeSS/Game-Development-Journey/Chapter-3/doc.md

 ### Exercise 1: Setting Up Your Exercise Workspace

-**Objective:** Practice creating directories and navigating the workspace.
+**Objective**: Practice creating directories and navigating the workspace.

 Follow the steps outlined in the chapter to create a project sanctuary and subfolders for your game development exercises.

-**Instructions:**
+**Instructions**:
 1. Use the command line to create a new project directory and navigate to it.
     * Take a look at the `mkdir` and `cd` commands.

 2. Within your project directory, create a new text file with a unique name.
-    * Take a look at the `code` command.
+    * Take a look at the `

+vscode` command.

+> **Tip**: Think of this as creating a new canvas for your coding exercises.

 ### Exercise 2: Writing Your First Code

-**Objective:** Write a simple program to display a message on the console.
+**Objective**: Write a simple program to display a message on the console.

 Create an Odin program that displays a message on the console.
-You can use the example code provided in the chapter, as a guideline.
+You can use the example code provided in the chapter as a guideline.

-**Instructions:**
+**Instructions**:
 1. Write a program that prints a message other than "Hello Aspiring Game Developer."

+> **Tip**: This is like crafting your own magical incantation.

 ### Exercise 3: Building and Running Your Code

-**Objective:** Compile and execute your Odin program.
+**Objective**: Compile and execute your Odin program.

 Compile your Odin program using the Odin compiler, following the steps outlined in the chapter.

-**Instructions:**
+**Instructions**:
 1. Compile your Odin program.
     * Take a look at the `odin build` command.

-1. Run the executable and verify that it displays the message you intended.
+2. Run the executable and verify that it displays the message you intended.

-2. Experiment by modifying some parts of the code and recompiling to see the changes - can you provoke any errors?
+3. Experiment by modifying some parts of the code and recompiling to see the changes - can you provoke any errors?

+> **Tip**: Think of this as practicing your magical coding skills.

 ### Exercise 4: Understanding the Code

-**Objective:** Analyze and try to understand the code provided in the chapter.
+**Objective**: Analyze and try to understand the code provided in the chapter.

 Carefully read and dissect the Odin code provided in the chapter.

-**Instructions:**
+**Instructions**:
 1. Write down what each part of the code does, such as the `package main`, `import "core:fmt"`, and the `main :: proc()` section.

 2. Try to explain the purpose of each part in simple terms to reinforce your understanding.

+> **Tip**: This is like studying the spells in your magical book.

 ### Exercise 5: Expanding Your Code

-**Objective:** Modify the code to add more content.
+**Objective**: Modify the code to add more content.

 Take the code you wrote in Exercise 2 and expand it.
 For example, create a program that writes multiple messages.

-**Instructions:**
+**Instructions**:
 1. Make changes to the code.
     * Take a look at `fmt.printf()`

+> **Tip**: This is like experimenting with your own magical variations.

 These exercises are designed to help you apply and reinforce the concepts introduced in the chapter.
 By working through them, you'll become more familiar with setting up your workspace, writing code, and compiling and running programs.
 This will serve as a solid foundation for your game development journey.

+## Key Concepts and Commands

+**Commands**:
+1. `mkdir`: This command is used to create a new directory or folder.
+For example, `mkdir Game-Dev-Sanctuary` creates a directory called "Game-Dev-Sanctuary."

+2. `cd`: The `cd` command is used to navigate to a selected directory.
+For instance, `cd Game-Dev-Sanctuary` allows you to enter the "Game-Dev-Sanctuary" directory.

+3. `dir` (For Windows): The `dir` command lists the files and directories in the current directory.

+4. `ls` (For Linux): The `ls` command lists the files and directories in the current directory.

+5. `code`: The `code` command (specific to Visual Studio Code) opens the Visual Studio Code editor, allowing you to work on your code files.
+For example, `code main.odin` opens a file called "main.odin" in Visual Studio Code.

+**Technical**:

+1. **Programming Language**: A programming language is a set of instructions and commands that you use to communicate with your computer.
+Your code is written in a programming language, and it guides the computer on what actions to perform.

+2. **Compiling**: Compiling is the process of translating your human-readable code, written in a high-level programming language, into machine-readable code that a computer can understand and execute.
+In this chapter, you've used the `odin` compiler to compile your Odin code into an executable file.

+3. **Executable File**: An executable file, like `main.exe`, contains your code transformed into the computer's language.
+When you run it, the computer follows the instructions you've given in your code, much like following a recipe in a cookbook.

+4. **File Structure**: Understanding how to organize and structure your files and directories is crucial in software development.
+It helps keep your projects organized and easily manageable.